unix-development/build-ar/README.md

 }
 ```
 #### 6. Add packages that you want to be in your repository
 To add a new package, it needs to have a Git repositoy in order to verify if there are any updates.
-If you want to add the latest version of a package, you shoul create its directory in `packages`.
+If you want to add the latest version of a package, you shoul create its directory in `pkg`.
 Let's have a look at an exemple with dwm:

 ```
 $ cd packages